naveenkalapala/learning-Kubernetes/k8s-concepts/Volumes.md

 What is a Volume in Kubernetes?

-In Kubernetes, a **Volume** is a directory accessible to containers in a Pod.
+In Kubernetes, a Volume is a directory accessible to containers in a Pod.
 It enables containers to store and share data persistently—even beyond the lifecycle of an individual container.

-By default, containers are **ephemeral**: once a container crashes or restarts, its data is lost. **Volumes solve this problem**.
+By default, containers are ephemeral: once a container crashes or restarts, its data is lost.
+Volumes solve this problem.

 ---

 🔹 Key Features of Volumes

-* **Persistence**: Data stored in a volume can outlive the container.
+* Persistence: Data stored in a volume can outlive the container.
-* **Sharing**: Multiple containers in the same Pod can share the same volume.
+* Sharing: Multiple containers in the same Pod can share the same volume.
-* **Multiple Types**: Kubernetes supports various volume types (`emptyDir`, `hostPath`, `persistentVolumeClaim`, etc.)
+* Multiple Types: Kubernetes supports various volume types (`emptyDir`, `hostPath`, `persistentVolumeClaim`, etc.)

 ---